bogdanadnan/ariominer/README.md

 ## Features
 - optimized argon2 hashing library - both in speed and in memory usage; everything not related to arionum mining was stripped down, indexing calculation was replaced with precalculated versions (improvements in the range of 10% - 50% compared to existing miners)
-- support for both CPU and GPU mining **(GPU mining is temporarily broken due to the changes for 80k fork - will be fixed shortly)**
+- support for both CPU and GPU mining
 - support for autodetecting the best version of the CPU hasher for your machine (SSE2/SSSE3/AVX2/AVX512F)
 - [TODO] support for proxy mode, to act as an aggregator for multiple small miners